 For best access to seasonal beers that may be in short supply, go to the sources.
 For example, the craft beer walking tours offered by Kalamazoo House B&B let you sample brews at multiple pubs and breweries that enrich Kalamazoo’s great beer scene — all without getting into a car.

 Mugs fill to overflowing at stops all along the Michigan craft beer trail, which winds through almost every Michigan town of size, from Ann Arbor to Zeeland.
-And in so many towns like these two you’ll find an obliging innkeeper — at Stone Chalet B&B Inn in Ann Arbor or at Baert Baron Mansion in Zeeland — who will refrigerate your growler so you can enjoy it at home.
+And in so many towns like these two you’ll find an obliging innkeeper — who will refrigerate your growler so you can enjoy it at home.

 And then there’s the harvest of wine grapes.
 Loyal Michigan oenophiles are practically obligated to tour, to taste, to compare.
 You’ll find many fine B&Bs located within five minutes or less of a winery or tasting room.